carmencrincoli/ResiliencyDemo/documentation/ARCHITECTURE.md

   dbReplica: '2'      // Database replica in zone 2
   webapp1: '1'        // Web app 1 in zone 1
   webapp2: '2'        // Web app 2 in zone 2
-  loadBalancer: '1'   // Load balancer in zone 1
 }
 ```